alejandrotoledoweb/roll-dice-game/ReadMe.md

 # Roll Dice Game

-This project is about a roll dice game.
-Please read down below for the rules.
-I build this project as part of my journey learning JAVASCRIPT.
-Enjoy the Game!.
+This project is a practice of create a simple roll-dice game.
+You can interact with the app in the browser of your local machine and play with two players.
+Built with JavaScript.

 ## GAME RULES: